chikeorjih/inboxy/README.md

 # inboxy

-This is a simplistic version of this app.
-Very little is going on with the server since we're focused on react that's really all I'm going to show.
-If this were a real app, you'd want to add server side element rendering.
+This is slowly becoming a real app

 ## setup